sid19991/hello-world/README.md

   I am currently in 3rd sem , I know it's a bit late to create a github account and kick off things , but I am confident as I am going to be a lot active ;

   LOOKING FORWARD TO BE A PART OF YOUR GREAT COMMUNITY.

+ # 9th september
+ I think I'm gonna use this repo to keep track of my competitive programming submissions.